Designations Congruent with Things: Chapter 23

 “It wasn’t just me,” Mako says.

-“Myeah I get that,” Newt replies, wiping saline solutions of various viscosities off his face and onto the sleeve of his sweater because both his hands are still busy and in a part of his sterile field he hasn’t cried on.
-“But you looked the best doing it, so what do you want from me, Mako, honestly.
-You’re my favorite Jaeger pilot okay, by like, a lot.
-You directly saved me from getting eaten, or, maybe a different thing, I’m not sure about the story there.”
+“Myeah, I get that.”
+Newt wipes saline solutions of various viscosities off his face and onto the sleeve of his sweater because both his hands are still busy and in a part of his sterile field he hasn’t cried on.
+“But you looked the best doing it, so what do you want from me, Mako, honestly?
+You’re my favorite Jaeger pilot, okay?
+By like, a lot.
+You saved me from getting eaten or maybe a different thing; I’m not sure about the story there.”

-“You did,” Newt confirms, and he is doing awesome, the whole crying thing is doing a slow fade like a maudlin Jeff Buckley song, both for him and for Mako; all the hard parts of this conversation are done, the rest of this will be easy because Mako loves him, that is epic and strange and a thing that has probably even been true for a whole lot longer than the two minutes he’s known about it.
+“You did.”
+Newt is doing awesome, by the way, with the whole crying thing fading slowly like the end of a maudlin Jeff Buckley song, both for him and for Mako; all the hard parts of this conversation are done.
+The rest will be easy.
+Because Mako loves him.
+That is epic and strange and a thing that’s probably even been true for a whole lot longer than the two minutes he’s known about it.

 We did,” Mako says.

 “Maks.
 Come on.
 You know the one I mean.
-Tall, somewhat lexically limited, very square jaw.
+Tall, lexically limited, very square jaw?
 Your erstwhile copilot.
 The one you saved from the anteverse.
 May or may not have grabbed the phone from you for the express purpose of calling me a ‘dick’ a few minutes ago?”

-“His name is Raleigh, and who I am dating is none of your business,” Mako says, with a reassuringly crisp primness that wavers only slightly.
+“His name is Raleigh, and who I’m dating is none of your business,” Mako says, with a reassuringly crisp primness that wavers only slightly.

-“I have it on good authority that we are biological half siblings,” Newt says, hoping that this is relatively common false knowledge and won’t sound weird, inappropriate, aspirational, or inappropriately and weirdly aspirational.
+“I have it on good authority that we’re biological half siblings.”
+Newt hopes this is relatively common false knowledge and won’t sound weird, inappropriate, aspirational, or inappropriately and weirdly aspirational.
 “I can’t believe you never told me we were related.
-Just think how much more annoying I could have been.
+Just think how much more annoying I could have been!
 We’ve wasted decades, Mako.
 Okay, a single decade.
-Okay, technically, not quite a decade.”
+Okay, technically not quite a decade.”

-“You were already much too annoying,” Mako says, for some reason straying a little bit away from the non-weeping thing they’ve had going for a good half-minute now.
+“You were already much too annoying.”
+Mako, for some reason, strays a little bit from the non-weeping thing they’ve had going for a good half-minute now.

-“Yeah,” Newt says, pretty sure he knows where her train of thought is headed and not really sure what to do about it.
+“Yeah.”
+Newt’s pretty sure he knows where her train of thought is headed but he’s not really sure what to do about it.
 “Listen, Maks—”

-Do not even think of mentioning the Marshal, you utterly insensitive cretin, his brain snaps, sounding like his uber sensitive life partner who probably gives great advice in situations like these, where people are dead and other people are trying to integrate that knowledge into whole swaths of behavioral programs that presuppose the aliveness of other parties.
+Do not even think of mentioning the Marshal, you utterly insensitive cretin, his brain snaps, sounding like his uber-sensitive life-partner who probably gives great advice in situations like these, where some people are dead while other people try to integrate that knowledge into whole swaths of behavioral programs that presuppose the aliveness of other parties.

-Yeah, agreed dude, do not go there, someone else says, ostensibly his brain, Newt is a little too stressed to keep track of who is whom while he’s trying not to cry about anything and supergluing his hand together with sterile epoxy.
+Yeah, agreed, dude, do not go there, someone else says, ostensibly his brain; Newt’s a little too stressed to keep track of who is whom while he’s trying not to cry about anything and supergluing his hand together with sterile epoxy.

 It’s probably better if we don’t say anything, Newt advises everyone in his head.

-Except right, he had started to say something and then stopped.
+Except right, he’d started to say something, then stopped.
 Great.

-“Yeah,” he says, trying to fix this disaster he’s sliding toward, “no, I just—”
+“Yeah,” he says, trying to fix the disaster he’s sliding toward, “no, I just—”

 Get it together, his brain advises.
-You’re going to have to say something other than meaningless, place-holder words.
+You need to say something other than meaningless placeholder words.

-I’m sorry that the Marshal died via self-annihilation during that underwater battle for the future of mankind, Newt tries.
-I know he was kind of, not explicitly, your dad, a little bit.
-On the plus side, it probably doesn’t hurt that much to be instantly atomized, if that makes you feel better.
+I’m sorry the Marshal blew himself up during that underwater battle for the future of mankind, Newt tries.
+I know he was kind of though not explicitly, your dad, a little bit.
+On the plus side, it probably doesn’t hurt much to be instantly atomized, if that makes you feel better.
 My guess is that it sucks less than drowning, so.

 “I have also thought about that day,” she replies.
-“I have thought about it many times.”
+“I’ve thought about it many times.”

-“Yeah,” Newt says, remembering Mako with her blue-framed black hair and her green Midori and her red eyes, and the way she’d come alone, without Becket, looking incomplete and wronged in her incompletion.
+“Yeah,” Newt says, remembering Mako with her blue-framed black hair and her green Midori and her red eyes, and the way she’d come alone, without Becket, looking incomplete and wronged by her incompletion.

-“I’m sorry we didn’t drink that Midori,” Newt says in a blind rush, because it’s what he would have done if things hadn’t spiraled so strange and so out of his control, at the end.
+“I’m sorry we didn’t drink that Midori,” Newt says in a blind rush, because it’s what he would have done if things hadn’t spiraled so strange and so out of his control at the end.
 “Because I would have told you some stuff, Maks, I’m sure.
-Some stupid, pointless stuff about the Marshal yelling at me about you, like about how flagrantly and totally irresponsible it was for me to make you a shot when you were only seventeen, and the way I said, ‘no, dude, I’m the responsible one, it’s that truculent Hansen kid you’re going to want to watch out for—so square jawed and Australian and stuff,’ which was not a strong defense, let me tell you, because I found out later that Chuck had, like, taken a vow of chastity and chemical purity or something until all kaiju were dead, which sucks because I really hope he at least drank a beer at some point before—ugh, oh man, this is the worst, but okay, anyway, the Marshal then said something along the lines of, ‘one—Geiszler, I will literally kill you if you ever give Mako alcohol again, two—why can’t you be more like Dr. Gottlieb, three—I will literally kill you, four—there will be killing of the literal kind, five—they will find your dead body in an alley somewhere, I want you to be able to picture this, Geiszler, in exact detail—“
+Some stupid, pointless stuff about the Marshal yelling at me about you, like about how flagrantly irresponsible it was for me to make you a shot when you were only seventeen, and the way I said, ‘No, dude, I’m the responsible one, it’s that truculent Hansen kid you need to watch out for—so square jawed and Australian and stuff,’ which wasn’t a strong defense, let me tell you, because I found out later that Chuck had, like, taken a vow of chastity and chemical purity or something until all kaiju were dead, which sucks; I hope he at least drank a beer at some point before—ugh, oh man, this is the worst, but okay, anyway, the Marshal then said something along the lines of, “One—Geiszler, I will literally kill you if you ever give Mako alcohol again, Two—why can’t you be more like Dr. Gottlieb?
+Three—I will literally kill you, four—there will be killing of the literal kind, five—they will find your dead body in an alley somewhere, I want you to be able to picture this, Geiszler, in detail—”

 Mako is laughing.

-Well, either laughing or crying, or maybe it’s laughing and crying; from a logic perspective he’s being very sloppy right now, but Newt is pretty sure that the smart money is, mostly, on Mako laughing.
+Well, either laughing or crying, or maybe it’s laughing and crying; his logic gates are turning very sloppy right now, but Newt is pretty sure that the smart money is, mostly, on Mako laughing.

 “What else?”
-Mako says, with a gloss of wistful eagerness and god that takes him straight back to when she was a kid because she’s still a kid, she’s not a kid at all, she’d never been a kid; she’d been a miniature containment case for memories of her family, whose names she wouldn’t speak.
+Mako says, with a gloss of wistful eagerness that takes him straight back to when she was a kid.
+She’s still a kid, she’s not a kid at all, she’d never been a kid; she’d been a miniature containment case for memories of her family, whose names she wouldn’t speak.

-“Don’t you ‘what else’ me, Maks,” he replies, putting down his forceps and carefully prodding his glued-shut surgical cut.
-It’s slightly sticky, but intact.
+“Don’t you ‘what else’ me, Maks.”
+He puts down his forceps and carefully prods his glued-shut surgical cut.
+It’s sticky but intact.
 “You’re the one with the alcohol, displaced in space and time, undrinkable by me, and very green.”

 “You’re so weird,” Mako says.

-“I’m one of the most normal guys ever,” Newt says, peeling back the transparent sterile guard from his left hand.
+“I’m one of the most normal guys ever.”
+Newt peels back the transparent sterile guard from his left hand.
 “Everyone else is just complicated, lying, and slightly-to-significantly less intelligent than I am.
-In point of fact, I happen to be the standard against which alien invaders measure all humans, so, ergo, in conforming to myself, I am actually the apex of normality in the colloquial sense and, therefore, I win.
+In point of fact, I happen to be the standard against which alien invaders measure all humans, so, ergo, in conforming to myself, I’m actually the apex of normality in the colloquial sense and, therefore, I win.”
 Newt sighs.
-“If only we could be drunk, Maks, this would probably be easier, but, wait—I actually don’t think I’ve ever seen you drunk.
-Have you ever been drunk.
-I think I might find it really alarming.”
+“If only we could be drunk, Maks, this would probably be easier, but, wait—I don’t think I’ve ever seen you drunk.
+Have you ever been drunk?
+I think I might find it alarming.”

 “I have,” Mako says.